facebookarchive/AsyncDisplayKit/docs/_docs/automatic-layout-containers.md

 ### Providing Intrinsic Sizes for Leaf Nodes

-AsyncDisplayKit's layout is recursive, starting at the layoutSpec returned from `layoutSpecThatFits:` and proceeding down until it reaches the leaf nodes included in any nested `layoutSpec`s.
+Texture's layout is recursive, starting at the layoutSpec returned from `layoutSpecThatFits:` and proceeding down until it reaches the leaf nodes included in any nested `layoutSpec`s.

 Some leaf nodes provide their own intrinsic size, such as `ASTextNode` or `ASImageNode`.
 An attributed string or an image have their own sizes.
 Other leaf nodes require an intrinsic size to be set.